 What are the signs of being in the stages of addiction?

 Recognizing the symptoms of addiction in yourself or a loved one is crucial to getting help.

-The most common symptoms are loss of control in the amount of use, cravings and continued use in spite of consequences.
+Some of the most common symptoms include a loss of control in the amount of use, cravings and continued use in spite of the consequences.

 If you recognize these three things, you or your loved one likely have an addiction.

 These symptoms can happen at any stage of addiction.
-We will break it down into three categories.
+We’ll break it down into three categories:

 - Repeating what they say over and over

 - Excessive sniffing and runny nose, but no cold or flu

 - Looking malnourished, pale, or having dark circles around the eyes

 - Change in eating habits